Bamcane/embeddium-kalium-fork/README.md

 [![](http://cf.way2muchnoise.eu/versions/Available%20for_embeddium_full.svg)](https://www.curseforge.com/minecraft/mc-mods/embeddium/files)

 Embeddium is a free and open-source performance mod for Minecraft clients.
 It is based on the last FOSS-licensed version of the Sodium codebase, and includes additional bugfixes & features for better mod compatibility.

-Despite being forked from Sodium, Embeddium is **not supported by CaffeineMC**.
-Do not report issues encountered with it to their bug tracker or in their Discord - please open an issue on our [Issues page](https://github.com/FiniteReality/embeddium/issues).

 ## Highlights